philosowaffle/obisidian-work-template/002 meta/plugins/plugins/Periodic Notes Plugin.md

 ---
 # 🔌 Periodic Notes Plugin

 Using for Daily, Weekly, Monthly, Quarterly, and Yearly reviews.
-Extends the core Daily Note feature and the [[Calendar Plugin]]
+Extends the core Daily Note feature and the [Calendar Plugin](Calendar%20Plugin.md).

 ## 📝 Notes